terkelg/npm-scripts-as-build-tool/README.md

 # NPM Scripts
 Nuggets on how to use NPM Scripts as your build tool.

-You don't need Grunt or Gulp anymore.
+The Node Package Manager and the package.json file in combination makes a great option for build automation.
+Using npm and package.json is simpler and has no extra dependencies such as Gulp and Grunt for example.

 # Why NPM Scripts
 * Cut down on dependencies